jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 # Example installation on Ubuntu 22.04.03 LTS with Apache2, APCu, redis and mariadb behind a NGINX proxy

 ## Who is this for?
-This is an example installtion for Ubuntu users that wan't to host a Nextcloud instance behind a NGINX proxy and have no security or performance warnings.
+This is an example installation for Ubuntu users who want to host a Nextcloud instance behind a NGINX proxy and have no security or performance warnings.
 There are some placeholder values or variables that always start with x.
-You need to repace them your own data.
+You need to replace them your data.
 This is the structure of this guide.

 ![Unbenanntes Diagramm](https://github.com/jameskimmel/PrivateInstallScripts/assets/17176225/9ca231a4-8fd7-4615-8445-e37ff6dccd14)